-Basin management arrangement have recently undergone drastic changes in Mongolia.
+In Mongolia basin management arrangement has recently undergone drastic changes.
 Prior to late 2012 there was Mongolia Water Agency as a stand-alone relatively non-influential institution with high technical expertise in water management.
 A government restructuring in 2012 has considerably changed the organizational structure of water sector management in Mongolia.
-The new organizational structure is shown in Figure 5..lt illustrates that the primary responsibility for water resources management lies with the Ministry of Environment and Green Development.
-Other ministries, state departments and nongovernmental organizations are also involved in usage planning of water resources.
-The concept of integrated water management (IWM) has been introduced in Mongolia in order to improve planning and ensure a coordinated usage of water resources.
-The IWM approach should eventually change the focus from a primarily supply-oriented and engineering-based approach to a demand-oriented, multi-sectorial approach.
-Key principles of the IWM include a participatory approach, recognition of the economic value of water, and emphasizing sustainability, and the principle of subsidiarity, that is, delegating decisions to the lowest practical level.
+Water Agency was abolished and In the new organizational structure the primary responsibility for water resources management lies with the Ministry of Environment, Green Development and Tourism.
+Other ministries, state departments and non-governmental organizations are also involved in usage planning of water resources.
+The concept of integrated water resource management (IWRM) has been introduced in Mongolia in order to improve planning and ensure a coordinated usage of water resources.
+The IWRM approach should eventually change the focus from a primarily supply-oriented and engineering-based approach to a demand-oriented, multi-sectorial approach.
+Key principles of the IWRM include a participatory approach, recognition of the economic value of water, and emphasizing sustainability, and the principle of subsidiarity, that is, delegating decisions to the lowest practical level.
 (2030 WRG, 2014)